-To withdraw from all classes after having paid registration fees, a student must submit a request to withdraw using ASU Interactive, SunDial, or submit a signed request to any registrar location.
+To withdraw from all classes, a student must submit a request to withdraw using ASU Interactive, SunDial, or submit a signed request in person to any registrar location.
 The ASU Interactive and SunDial complete withdrawal option is available through the semester transaction deadline.
 A student may withdraw from all courses with marks of "W" through the semester transaction deadline.
 See the Schedule of Classes or the Summer Sessions Bulletin for dates of the complete withdrawal periods.
+A student may not avoid any penalty for academic dishonesty by withdrawing from a course.
+A student may be reinstated to a course to receive a penalty of a reduced or failing grade, or XE.